+- i. the Headteacher

+- or

-- the Headteacher and/or the Chair of the GEP Local Academy Committee or - ii. the CEO and/or the Chair of the Trust for centrally deployed staff as appropriate to the concerns under consideration, to determine whether formal action shall be taken.
+- ii. the CEO and/or the Chair of the Trust for centrally deployed staff

+as appropriate to the concerns under consideration, to determine whether formal action shall be taken.

 The member of staff raising the concern will, subject to legal constraints, be advised in writing of the outcome of the investigation and, where appropriate, what action is being taken.
 This may, for example, include changes to working practices to ensure that a similar situation does not occur again.